 ….

-target wake time (TWT): A specific time or set of times for individual stations (STAs) to wake in order to exchange frames with other STAs.
+individual target wake time (TWT): A specific time or set of times negotiated between two stations (STAs) at which the STAs are expected to be awake in order to exchange frames with each other 24274)

 10.47.1 TWT overview

 Target wake times (TWTs) allow STAs to manage activity in the BSS by scheduling STAs to operate at different times in order to minimize contention and to reduce the required amount of time that a STA utilizing a power management mode needs to be awake.
+TWTs can be individual TWTs, which are described in 10.47 (Target wake time (TWT)) and 26.8.2 (Individual TWT agreements), or broadcast TWTs, which are described in 26.8.3 (Broadcast TWT operation). (#24274)